-• Make sure that the DMA and all the local municipalities in the district are included in the process of dealing with the inputs and comments.
+Make sure that the metropolitan (if applicable) and district municipalities in the province are included in the process of dealing with the inputs and comments.

 Any amendments to the draft should only be made once all the comments have been received and considered.